hafenkran/duckdb-bigquery/README.md

 # DuckDB BigQuery Extension

-This extension allows [DuckDB](https://duckdb.org) to query data from Google BigQuery using the BigQuery Storage API.
+This extension allows [DuckDB](https://duckdb.org) to query data from Google BigQuery using a mix of BigQuery Storage (Read/Write) and REST API.
 It enables users to access, manage, and manipulate their BigQuery datasets/tables directly from DuckDB using standard SQL queries.
 Inspired by official DuckDB RDBMS extensions like [MySQL](https://duckdb.org/docs/extensions/mysql.html), [PostgreSQL](https://github.com/duckdb/postgres_scanner), and [SQLite](https://github.com/duckdb/sqlite_scanner), this extension offers a similar feel.

 > **Disclaimer**: This is an independent, community-maintained open-source project, not affiliated with DuckDB Labs or Google LLC, or any of their subsidiaries.
 This extension is provided "as is" without any warranties or guarantees.
 Users are responsible for compliance and costs.